FirelyTeam/firely-docs/vonk/facade/debugging.rst

 Debugging the Facade
 ====================

-* Start your Vonk server
+* Start your Firely Server

   .. note::
-    If this is your first startup of Vonk, it will take a while to load in all of the specification files.
+    If this is your first startup of Firely Server, it will take a while to load in all of the specification files.

 * You can inspect the console log to see if the pipeline is configured to include your repository.
   See :ref:`vonk_plugins_log_detail` for more details.